faenrir/hackintosh-highSierra/README.md

 NVIDIA is not supported in newer macOS releases. :(

 ### Tipps

+You can safely create a bootable usb stick with [tinu v.2.1](https://github.com/ITzTravelInTime/TINU/releases/download/2.1_PUBLIC_60/TINU.zip).

+Use [Clover v.5108](https://github.com/CloverHackyColor/CloverBootloader/releases/download/5108/Clover_r5108.pkg) to install the bootloader on the created usb stick (check the custom option to install in EFI).
+This is the last and best version that will work with these files.

 The HighSierra dmg will say that the install disk is damaged, open a terminal and change the date to fix this.